 However, the dosage amount and schedule depend on the patient.
 During the treatment period, the doctor will monitor testosterone levels via blood work.

-In women, side effects with Clomid are due to changes in estrogen levels and may cause moodiness.
+In women, Clomid side effects are due to changes in estrogen levels and may cause moodiness.
 That is not usually the case with men, although some may experience mood swings.
 Generally, the drug has few, if any, side effects in male patients.
 Some men may experience nipple tenderness.

 Clomid may be a solution for men suffering from infertility and hypogonadism.
 Treatment can help patients have children, diminish the effects of erectile dysfunction, and increase concentration.